-Cats scratch the floor before drinking water because they want to locate where the water actually is since they closed up vision is not that good; they also may want to tell you that the water bowl is not cleaned or they are actually scratching around the food bowl which is close to the water bowl.
-Another explanation is that cats try to leave their scent around the water and food bowl.
+Cats scratch the floor before drinking water because they want to locate where the water actually is since their closed-up vision is not that good, or they want to tell you that the water bowl is not cleaned, or they try to leave their scent near it.

 Let’s explore the various possibilities.

 WHY DOES MY CAT SCRATCHES THE FLOOR BEFORE DRINKING?

 Cats are, for sure, a constant question mark.
 Every day they find a way to surprise us.
 We have to add to the list the habit of scratching the floor around the water bowl.

 Let’s explore why my cat scratches the floor before drinking water: